 Foods that are commonly associated with staphylococcal food poisoning include:

-1. If handled by someone carrying the bacteria, meat, and poultry can become contaminated during processing.
+- If handled by someone carrying the bacteria, meat and poultry can become contaminated during processing.

-3. Bakery products: Cream-filled pastries, cream pies, and chocolate éclairs can provide a suitable environment for the bacteria to grow if they’re not stored properly.
+- Bakery products: If cream-filled pastries, cream pies, and chocolate éclairs are not stored properly, they can provide a suitable environment for bacteria to grow.

 The best prevention measures include proper food handling and storage and good personal hygiene, such as washing hands thoroughly before preparing and eating food.
 Foods should be stored at the right temperature, and cooked food should be eaten as soon as possible to minimize the time for bacterial growth.